goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/configure_https.md

-# Configuring Harbor with HTTPS Access
+# Configure HTTPS Access to Harbor

-In versions up to and including 1.9.x, by default Harbor uses HTTP to serve registry requests.
+By default, Harbor does not ship with certificates.
+It is possible to deploy Harbor without security, so that you can connect to it over HTTP.
 However, using HTTP is acceptable only in air-gapped test or development environments that do not have a connection to the external internet.
 Using HTTP in environments that are not air-gapped exposes you to man-in-the-middle attacks.
 In production environments, always use HTTPS.
 If you enable Content Trust with Notary to properly sign all images, you must use HTTPS.

+To configure HTTPS, you must create SSL certificates.
+You can use certificates that are signed by a trusted third-party CA, or  you can use self-signed certificates.
+This section describes how to use OpenSSL to create a CA, and how to use your CA to sign a server certificate and a client certificate.

 Harbor uses an `nginx` instance as a reverse proxy for all services.
 You use the `prepare` script to configure `nginx` to enable HTTPS.

-You can use certificates that are signed by a trusted third-party CA, or  you can use self-signed certificates.
-The following sections describe how to create a CA, and how to use your CA to sign a server certificate and a client certificate.

 ## Getting Certificate Authority